VCGAN: Video Colorization with Hybrid Generative Adversarial Network: Introduction

 In general, there are three main contributions of this paper:

-1) A hybrid recurrent VCGAN framework is proposed to integrate both image and video colorization applications by two training stages;
+1) A hybrid recurrent VCGAN framework is proposed to integrate both image and video colorization applications;

-2) A dense long-term loss is proposed that there are fundamentally no flicking artifacts of generated frames;
+2) A dense long-term loss is proposed to minimize the flicking artifacts of generated frames;

-3) Comprehensive experiments are conducted to assess the VCGAN architecture on both single image and video colorization applications.
+3) Comprehensive experiments are conducted to evaluate the VCGAN architecture on both single image and video colorization applications.
 The VCGAN achieves state-of-the-art performances on benchmark datasets compared with some well-known algorithms.